gulsahtan/HarmfulContentDetectionRealTimeRepo/README.md

 # HarmfulContentDetectionRealTimeRepo
-HarmfulContentDetection application - Application that performs real time harmful content detection on videos and images with ML.NET, ONNX.
+HarmfulContentDetection application, is an application that detects harmful content in real-time in videos, webcams, and images using ONNX, ML.NET.
+This application includes a method developed to eliminate the slowdown present in classical object detection.
+It can be used by running the HarmfulContentDetectionRealTime.exe file downloaded from the "Real-Time Object Detection (with Pipeline)" application in the Video Censorship menu.

 ## Preparation